-If the EML Capabilities subfield is present in the Reconfiguration Multi-Link element included in a Link Reconfiguration Request frame, a non-AP MLD with dot11EHTEMLSROptionActivated equal to true shall set the EMLSR Support subfield of the EML Capabilities subfield to 1. (#19104)Otherwise, the non-AP MLD shall set the EMLSR Support subfield to 0.
+If the EML Capabilities subfield is present in the Reconfiguration Multi-Link element included in a Link Reconfiguration Request frame, (#19468) then,

+a non-AP MLD with dot11EHTEMLSROptionActivated equal to true shall set the EMLSR Support subfield of the EML Capabilities subfield to 1. (#19104)Otherwise, the non-AP MLD shall set the EMLSR Support subfield to 0.

-If the EML Capabilities subfield is present in the Reconfiguration Multi-Link element included in a Link Reconfiguration Request frame, a non-AP MLD with dot11EHTEMLMROptionActivated equal to true shall set the EMLMR Support subfield of the EML Capabilities subfield to 1.
+a non-AP MLD with dot11EHTEMLMROptionActivated equal to true shall set the EMLMR Support subfield of the EML Capabilities subfield to 1.
 Otherwise, the non-AP MLD shall set the EMLMR Support subfield to 0.

 The following rules apply for each Per-STA Profile subelement corresponding to a non-AP STA which is contained in the Reconfiguration Multi-Link element included in the Link Reconfiguration Request frame: